alepoptosis/covid_model/README.md

 - Removed people now lose immunity after 30-35 days
 - Updated contact counts to include exposeds
 - Infecteds are now removed either with probability p-remove or after a certain number of ticks
-- Infected people have a chance to become dead (D) instead of removed
+- Infected people have a chance to become dead instead of removed
 - Added sliders to control the range of infection, removal and immunity countdowns
 - Temporarely removed the option for susceptibles to be aware of surrounding removeds
 - Changed cyan indicator for lockdown into black outline